 The bottom line

-• An urge to pee is a wave, not a cliff.
-It crests and comes down on its own in 30 to 90 seconds.
+- An urge to pee is a wave, not a cliff.
+The bladder is hypersensitive, not full.
+The wave crests and comes down on its own in 30 to 90 seconds.

-• It works best for storage-driven urgency.
+- It works best for storage-driven urgency from a hypersensitive bladder.
 If the diary shows a different pattern, the drill alone won't fix it.
 Match the drill to the bladder problem you actually have.